m1k1o/neko/docs/getting-started/README.md

 ### Nvidia GPU acceleration

-You need to have [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) installed, start the container with `--gpus all` flag and use images built for nvidia (see above).
+You need to have [NVIDIA Container Toolkit](https://github.com/NVIDIA/nvidia-container-toolkit) installed, start the container with `--gpus all` flag and use images built for nvidia (see above).

 ```bash
 docker run -d --gpus all \